To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-This list is mainly geared towards Italy, but the general rules apply for places other places in Europe too like France, Spain, Portugal, etc!
+And while this Italy packing list is mainly geared towards, of course, Italy, the general rules apply for places other places in Europe too such as France, Spain, Portugal, and Greece!

-Though not a necessity, packing neutral colors will make your life a whole lot easier.
-While men in Italy can be a little more flamboyant (cue popped collars on polos and too much cologne), the women are typically a little more reserved.
-Wearing black or earth tones will go a long way on this trip.
-Not only will you blend in more and draw less attention to yourself through avoiding bright colors, but if everything in your suitcase belongs to the same color family, you can mix and match clothes with a lot more ease.
+Though not a necessity nor Italy specific, this is a rule I live by when packing in general.
+Packing neutral colours (or just sticking to one colour scheme) will make your life so much easier.
+Wearing black and neutral or earth tones will go a long way on this trip.
+Not only will you blend in more and draw less attention to yourself through avoiding bright colours, but if everything in your suitcase belongs to the same colour family, you can mix and match clothes with a lot more ease.
 This allows you to have more outfit options on your vacation!

 Pack some jewelry along with you to dress up any simple outfit and look fabulous with simple ease.